brz-admin/BrzRaidHelper/README.md

 `/igniteTracker`: Tracks Ignite, its damage, and who it's on.

 ## Upcoming:

-Tank miss announcer, which would automatically announce a miss/dodge/parry in the first 10 seconds of fights (so melee DPS can be cautious of aggro).

 Raid organizer.
 I had already done it but it wasn't optimized at all.
 It will allow preparing groups for C'thun in advance and setting them up with a single click.